Explore health content from A to Z.

 To help with severe flat feet, special shoes or orthoses (custom-made shoe inserts) may be prescribed.

-If your child's feet turn in or out a lot, corrective shoes, splints, or night braces may be prescribed.
+If your child's feet turn in or out a lot, corrective shoes, splints, or night braces may be prescribed, although this is rarely necessary.
 Wearing these devices can help reposition the foot as it grows.

 The foot`s bone structure is pretty well formed by the time your child reaches age 7 or 8.
 But if a growth plate (the area where bone growth begins) is injured, the damaged plate may cause the bone to grow oddly.
 With a doctor's care, however, the risk of future bone problems is reduced.